kacperbojakowski/final-project/05-tools/1-writing-and-text-editing/index.md

 [HTML](https://www.w3.org/html/) (HyperText Markup Language) is the standard markup language for structuring and displaying web content.
 It is maintained and documented by the World Wide Web Consortium ([W3C](https://www.w3.org/Consortium/)).

-Documents writen in HTML are interpreted by your browser and rendered into websites that you visit every day.
+Documents written in HTML are interpreted by your browser and rendered into websites that you visit every day.
 HTML elements are building blocks of web content.

 These blocks are like bones in a website's skeleton.
 They can be "fleshed out" with stylesheet languages ([CSS](https://www.w3schools.com/css/css_intro.asp)) and scripting languages (JavaScript).

-The former provide "the skin", i.e. the presentational layer: layout, colors, fonts, etc. The latter are "the muscles": they make the bones move, i.e. prompt the content to behave in a certain way (e.g. web applications).
+The former provide "the skin", i.e., the presentational layer: layout, colors, fonts, etc. The latter are "the muscles": they make the bones move, i.e., prompt the content to behave in a certain way (e.g., web applications).

 There are also server-side languages ("the brain?"), such as PHP, responsible for the logic behind the website-server communication.
 This is, of course, a simplification.